-The M-WCST is a modification of the original Wisconsin Card Sorting Test that eliminates all cards from the original 128-card deck that share more than one attribute with a stimulus card (e.g., each response card whose stimuli match a stimulus card in both color and form was eliminated).
-This results in a 48-card deck, which is used along with four stimulus cards.
-This and other modifications enable impaired and elderly adults to more easily understand the directions, reducing frustration.
-Age-, sex-, and education-based norms are provided in the manual.
+The M-WCST is a modification of the original Wisconsin Card Sorting Test that eliminates all cards from the original 128-card deck that share more than one attribute with a stimulus card.
+The resulting 48-card deck is used along with four stimulus cards to assess perseveration and abstract reasoning with minimal client frustration.

-Four scores are calculated for the M-WCST: Number of Categories Correct, Number of Perseverative Errors, Number of Total Errors, and Percent of Perseverative Errors.
-In addition, an Executive Function Composite score can be calculated.
+- Four scores are provided: Number of Categories Correct, Number of Perseverative Errors, Number of Total Errors, and Percent of Perseverative Errors.
+An Executive Function Composite score can also be calculated.

-The M-WCST is highly sensitive to executive dysfunction in schizophrenia, with an effect size (Cohen’s d) of approximately 1.1.
-This marginally exceeds that shown by the original WCST.
+- Highly sensitive to executive dysfunction in schizophrenia, with an effect size (Cohen’s d) of approximately 1.1— a marginal improvement over the original WCST.

-The M-WCST shows excellent sensitivity to impaired problem solving and perseverative reasoning in individuals with many other neurological conditions, including Parkinson’s disease, Huntington’s disease, systemic sclerosis (scleroderma), left temporal lobe epilepsy, chronic alcoholism, Korsakoff’s syndrome, subcortical vascular dementia, and mild cognitive impairment.
+- Shows excellent sensitivity to impaired problem solving and perseverative reasoning in individuals with many other neurological conditions, including Parkinson’s disease, chronic alcoholism, subcortical vascular dementia, and mild cognitive impairment.

-In a study that compared patients with unilateral lesions with healthy controls, the Number of Categories Correct score was able to distinguish the clinical sample from the healthy controls.
-In addition, both the Number of Categories Correct score and the Number of Perseverative Errors score have been found to distinguish patients with Alzheimer’s-type dementia from healthy elderly adults.
+- The Number of Categories Correct score has been shown to distinguish clinical patients from healthy controls.
+The Number of Categories Correct score and the Number of Perseverative Errors score have been found to distinguish patients with Alzheimer’s-type dementia from healthy elderly adults.